Area Codes: The country code for France is 33 and the area code for Paris is 01.

 Time: France is on Central European Time, which is 1 hour ahead of Greenwich Mean Time.
 French daylight saving time lasts from the last Sunday in March to the last Sunday in October.
 France uses the 24-hr. clock.
 So 13h is 1pm, 14h15 is 2:15pm, and so on.

 Toilets: Paris is full of grey-colored street-toilet kiosks, which are a little daunting to the uninitiated, but free, and are automatically washed and disinfected after each use.
-If you’re in dire need, you can duck into a cafe or brasserie to use the toilet, but expect to make a small purchase (coffee standing at the bar will do) if you do so.
-In older establishments, you can still find Turkish toilets, otherwise known as squat toilets (holes in the ground).
-Fortunately, they are a dying breed.
+If you’re in dire need, you can duck into a cafe or brasserie to use the toilet but expect to make a small purchase (coffee standing at the bar will do) if you do so.
+If you’re pregnant or with small children and ask, the cafe workers will usually let you use the facilities for free.